Nvidia GeForce RTX 3090: release date, where to buy, price and specs

 RTX 3090 release date

 The RTX 3090 is releasing worldwide on September 24th, a week after the RTX 3080.
-It will be the second Ampere GPU Nvidia to come out (with the RTX 3070 following in October).
+It will be the second Ampere GPU Nvidia to come out this year, followed by the RTX 3070 sometime in October.

-It’s widely expected that both the Nvidia Founders Edition and third party versions of the card from Asus, MSI, Gigabyte, EVGA and other manufacturers will be available on the same day.
+This is the day that you’ll be able to buy both the Nvidia Founders Edition of the RTX 3090 and third party partner versions of the card from Asus, MSI, Gigabyte, EVGA and other manufacturers.
 You might find it difficult to get hold of one until early next year, though, as stock levels are rumoured to be very low for the rest of this year.

 RTX 3090 price

-The RTX 3090 is the most powerful GPU in Nvidia’s RTX 3000 family, and it has the price to match, with the Nvidia Founders Edition of the RTX 3090 costing £1399 in the UK and $1499 in the US.
+The Nvidia Founders Edition of the RTX 3090 costs £1399 in the UK and $1499 in the US.
 Third party versions of the card, however, are likely to be a lot more expensive depending on how much they’ve been factory overclocked by the manufacturers.

 On the plus side, if you buy an RTX 3090 between its release date and October 29th, you’ll also get a free copy of Watch Dogs Legions and a year’s subscription to GeForce Now.